kosshi-net/scuep/README.md

+# WIP!!
+This is a rewrite branch !!

 # SCUEP - Simple CUE Player
-A simple terminal music player for GNU/Linux.
+A simple playlist oriented terminal music player.

-## WIP!! - Rewrite branch
-This is a near full rewrite of scuep.
-Largest differences to legacy brach:
-- Custom multithreaded audio backend using libavcodec (ffmpeg)
+Scuep is a minimal but powerful playlist-oriented music player, designed to be as intuitive to use as possible.
+Fundamentally it operates much like sxiv; you give it a list of files (a playlist!), and scuep will just play them for you, while also offering features to filter and edit said playlist.

+Originally the purpose of it was just to play CUE+TTA properly, thus the name.
+But it has grown to be much more general and powerful than that.

+## Features
+Note: Some listed features may be incomplete or buggy

+- Supports most filetypes (anything ffmpeg supports)
+- CUE sheet support
-    - Supports gapless playback (where formats allow)
+- Gapless playback
-	- Unprocessed audio, compatibility (resampling) relegated to sound server
-- SQLite as a metadata cache
-	- Import and storage is far more robust and much faster than before
-	- Instant cold start
+- Instant startup (SQLite metadata cache)
-- Much nicer modular design
+- Sxiv-like marking/selecting system
+- Vi-like commands
+- Vi-like search
+- Playlist editing and deduplication features
+- Solid unicode support

 Unimplemented features
 - Many legacy commands
 - Volume control
-- Playlist editing
+- Some playlist editing functions
+    - Reordering
+	- Write-to-file commands
+	- In-player deduplication command
+- Configuration

 Other issues, bugs, & TODO
 - FFmpeg decodes to native endianess while alsa driver always assumes little-endian